 - Smoothie packets plus a carton of dairy or non-dairy milk

-- Homemade hot cocoa mix, special coffee, or assortment of teas
+- Homemade hot cocoa mix, special coffee, or an assortment of teas

 - Chai concentrate to enjoy hot or iced

-- Care package of convenience food that make life easier.
+- A care package of convenience food that makes life easier.
 A friend dropped off a bag of heat-and-eat items from Trader Joe’s when I was sick, and it was lovely having a speedy, delicious meal.